ericbigpanda/docs.bigpanda.io/_integrations/alertsapi.md

 * `alerts`: an array property that contains the list of alert you want to send to BigPanda.
 Each item in the list should have the same structure as illustrated above
 * `app_key`: instead of specifying the `app_key` in each and every alert in the list, you should simply put it in this property.

+#### Alert Lifecycle

+Every alert has a clear lifecycle - it starts at some point, ends at another, and occassionaly flaps between statuses.
+Creating an incident in BigPanda for every status change would have caused the incident list (OpsBox page) to be extremely noisy and probably even less useful than your email inbox.
+To avoid that, BigPanda utilizes different rules for event deduping, merging and grouping.
+The purpose of the next few sections would be giving you a glimpse into the internals of BigPanda, so you, as a REST API user, could better understand how BigPanda is going to process your events.

+##### Primary and Secondary properties

+Intenarlly BigPanda maps certain properties of each alert to what we call **primary** and **secondary** properties.
+For example, in the alert payload above, the `host` property is considered **primary**, and the `check` property is considered **secondary**.
+These two properties are used across the board for various purposes, some of which will be discussed next.

+##### Event deduping

+In case we recieve two events with the same `app_key`,`timestamp`, **primary** and **secondary** properties, the last of these events will be dropped.

+##### Merging events into alerts

+As single alert in BigPanda can contain one ore more events.
+Events are grouped into the same alert if they have the same `app_key`, **primary** and **secondary** properties.
+The status and description of the alert will be the status and description of the newest event (determined by the `timestamp` property).
+So in fact the following events:

+       # First event
+       {
+        "status": "critical",
+        "host": "production-database-1",
+        "timestamp": 1402302570,
+        "check": "CPU overloaded",
+        "description": "CPU is above upper limit (70%)", }

+       # Second event
+       {
+        "status": "warning",
+        "host": "production-database-1",
+        "timestamp": 1402303570,
+        "check": "CPU overloaded",
+        "description": "CPU is above warning limit (40%)", }

+Will be merged into a single alert with `status` _warning_, and description _CPU is above warning limit (40%)_.

+#### Grouping alerts into Incidents (a.k.a Consolidation)

 #### How my alerts are going to look inside the BigPanda OpsBox?